niplav/iqisa/README.md

 * I fear that despite my best efforts, not all data frome the GJP data has been transferred.
 * The default fields in the Metaculus & PredictionBook data should be `NA` more often than they are right now.
 * The documentation is still *slightly* spotty, and tests are mostly nonexistent.
+* Some variables shouldn't be exposed, but are.

 Feature Wishlist
 -----------------